xelarep/Recordlight-HUI-DINUSB/README.md

 Record:
 - red

-Build for USB _or_ DIN-MIDI. refer to source code...
+Build for USB _or_ DIN-MIDI.
+Refer to source code...